oracle/node-oracledb/doc/api.md

 Unless otherwise specified, the last parameter of each method is a callback.
-If an application does not pass a callback function where it is expected, then the driver throws an exception of type *Error*.
+If an application does not pass a callback function where it is expected, then node-oracledb throws an exception of type *Error*.

 The first parameter of the callback is an *Error* object that contains error information if the call fails.
 If the call succeeds, then the object is null.

-If an invalid value is set for a property, then the *Error* object is thrown by the driver.
+If an invalid value is set for a property, then the *Error* object is thrown.
 The same is true for invalid operations on read-only or write-only properties.

 ### <a name="properror"></a> 2.1 Error Properties